 You can create a COVID-19 work policy by:

 - Completing a risk assessment – Follow the HSE guidance on the steps that you should take to do this.

-- Creating infection control plans – Implement concrete actions, such as organising secure delivery drop-off points and disinfecting your fleet of vehicles regularly.
+- Creating infection control plans – Implement concrete actions.
+Examples include organising secure delivery drop-off points and disinfecting your fleet of vehicles regularly.

 - Introducing green processes – In the Rated People Home Improvement Trends Report: 2020, we found out that 35% of homeowners would be more likely to hire a tradesperson if they were eco-friendlier.
 Take a look at our tips to make your business more eco-friendly to find out how you can do this.

-We’ve also put together our top tips on working during the coronavirus outbreak along with the latest government advice for the construction industry, which you can use in your COVID-19 work policy.
+We’ve also put together our top tips on working during the coronavirus outbreak.
+This includes the latest government advice for the construction industry too, which you can use in your COVID-19 work policy.

 As you get ready to take on the new green jobs, check out 6 lockdown lessons about running a business.
 By using these learnings after lockdown, your business can come back better and stronger from the pandemic.